2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/Eav.LookUp.md

 summary: *content
 ---

-Sometimes objects need to get values from the context - like a URL Parameter, the current date/time etc. This is done through @ToSic.Eav.ValueProviders.IValueProvider objects.
+Sometimes objects need to get values from the context - like...

+* a URL Parameter
+* the current date/time
+* an App Setting or Resource

+etc. This is done through @ToSic.Eav.LookUp.ILookUp objects.

-In many cases, we actually need an entire set of these, and go through them to find something.
-For this we have the @ToSic.Eav.ValueProviders.IValueCollectionProvider system.
+In many cases, we need to look up a few - like when we have a configuration made with _Tokens_.
-It also supports a mechanism for re-using the ValueCollection but overriding some stuff for performance enhancemests.
+These would look like `[App:Path]` or `[QueryString:Ui]`.
+The tool which takes a list of these and looks all of them up is the @ToSic.Eav.LookUp.ITokenListFiller.